-The MBDS is 3.14 square nautical miles.
-Alternative G-1 would increase the size of the MBDS to 4.60 sq. nautical miles.
-Alternative G-2 would increase the size of the MBDS to 4.13 sq. nautical miles.
+The MBDS is 3.14 square nmi.
+Alternative G-1 would increase the size of the MBDS to 4.60 sq. nmi.
+Alternative G-2 would increase the size of the MBDS to 4.13 sq. nmi.
 Both Alternatives T-1 and T-2 would reduce the MBDS back to its original size after a certain time period has elapsed.
 Alternative T-3 would permanently expand the MBDS.
 Alternative G-1 was configured to allow for the coverage of the entire Potential Restoration Area, which contains the densest concentrations of barrels on the seafloor, at a protective thickness.

-Alternative G-2 was configured to encompass just the legal boundaries of the historic IWS.
-Since historic disposal was not limited to these boundaries, this Alternative does not include a large portion of the Potential Restoration Area.
+Alternative G-2 was configured to encompass just the delineated boundaries of the historic IWS.
+Since historic disposal was not limited to these boundaries, however, this Alternative misses a large number of barrels that were dumped outside of the IWS.
 The IWS, Interim MBDS, and MBDS have been monitored and surveilled under the DAMOS program since the late 1970s.
 Monitoring at the site will continue under all Alternatives.
-Even of the expansion were to close after a certain time under Alternatives T-1 and T-2, the expansion would still be included in future monitoring of the MBDS.
+Even if the expansion was to close after a certain time under Alternatives T-1 and T-2, EPA and USACE plan to continue monitoring the expansion area as part of their future monitoring of the MBDS.